SoftWiser-group/NeuralPA/README.md

 | -- | ------------------ | --------------- | ------------- | ----------- | ------------- | -------------- | ----------------- |
 | 1  | ManyTypes4Py       | Python          | 16.06%        | 6.74%       | 77.20%        | [Zenodo](https://zenodo.org/records/5244636) |                   |

+This repository aims to provide a framework for neural network-based program analysis, making it easy for people to build neural networks and experiment with them.